coryshain/cdr/docs/source/convergence.rst

 To estimate the second derivative, the system incrementally saves its first derivative estimates as computed above, then finds the slope of the regression line to the first derivatives as a function of training epoch.
 The number of iterates retained and the frequency with which they are recorded are governed by the **convergence_n_iterates** and **convergence_check_freq** parameters, respectively.
 The receptive field of the derivative estimates is ``convergence_n_iterates * convergence_check_freq`` training epochs.
-Increasing this receptive field effectively increases smoothing on the derivative estimates, with attendant advantages and drawbacks.
+Increasing this receptive field increases smoothing on the derivative estimates, which has advantages and drawbacks.
 The larger the receptive field, the less sensitive the derivative estimates are to local fluctuations, but the more post-convergence iterations necessary to detect convergence, increasing training time.
 Training stops automatically when the derivatives estimated above both fall below **convergence_tolerance** (or when **n_iter** is reached, whichever happens first).